Price discrimination: Travel industry

-In addition, an airline may apply directional price discrimination by charging passengers different roundtrip fares based on their origins.
-For example, the per capita income of City A is $30,000 higher than City B and the finding implies that passengers originating from City A will pay $5400 - $12900 more than those from City B. It is argued that this price discrimination method is the result of airlines segmenting passenger price sensitivity based on their income of route endpoints.

-Since airlines often fly multi-leg flights, and since no-show rates vary by segment, competition for the seat has to take in the spatial dynamics of the product.
+An airline may also apply directional price discrimination by charging different roundtrip fares based on passenger origins.
+For example, passengers originating from City A, with a per capita income $30,000 higher than City B, may pay $5400–$12900 more than those from City B. This is due to airlines segmenting passenger price sensitivity based on the income of route endpoints.
+Since airlines often fly multi-leg flights and no-show rates vary by segment, competition for seats takes into account the spatial dynamics of the product.
 Someone trying to fly A-B is competing with people trying to fly A-C through city B on the same aircraft.
-This is one reason airlines use yield management technology to determine how many seats to allot for A-B passengers, B-C passengers, and A-B-C passengers, at their varying fares and with varying demands and no-show rates.
+Airlines use yield management technology to determine how many seats to allot for A-B, B-C, and A-B-C passengers at varying fares, demands, and no-show rates.

-With the rise of the Internet and the growth of low fare airlines, airfare pricing transparency has become far more pronounced.
-Passengers discovered it is quite easy to compare fares across different flights or different airlines.
-This helped put pressure on airlines to lower fares.
-Meanwhile, in the recession following the September 11, 2001, attacks on the U.S., business travelers and corporate buyers made it clear to airlines that they were not going to be buying air travel at rates high enough to subsidize lower fares for non-business travelers.
-This prediction has come true, as vast numbers of business travelers are buying airfares only in economy class for business travel.
+With the rise of the Internet and low fare airlines, airfare pricing transparency has increased.
+Passengers can easily compare fares across flights and airlines, putting pressure on airlines to lower fares.
+In the recession following the September 11, 2001 attacks, business travelers made it clear they would not buy air travel at rates high enough to subsidize lower fares for non-business travelers.
+This prediction has come true as many business travelers now buy economy class airfares for business travel.

-There are sometimes group discounts on rail tickets and passes.
-This may be in view of the alternative of going by car together.
+Finally, there are sometimes group discounts on rail tickets and passes (second-degree price discrimination).

 Coupons

 The use of coupons in retail is an attempt to distinguish customers by their reserve price.
 The assumption is that people who go through the trouble of collecting coupons have greater price sensitivity than those who do not.
 Thus, making coupons available enables, for instance, breakfast cereal makers to charge higher prices to price-insensitive customers, while still making some profit off customers who are more price-sensitive.

+Another example can also be seen in how to collect grocery store coupons before the existence of digital coupons.
+Grocery store coupons were usually available in the free newspapers or magazines placed at the entrance of the stores.
+As coupons have a negative relationship with time, customers with a high value of time will not find it worthwhile to spend 20 minutes in order to save $5 only.
+Meanwhile, customers with a low value of time will be satisfied by getting $5 less from their purchase as they tend to be more price-sensitive.
+It is an instance of third-degree price discrimination.